 Packing as Gifts

 If you are making these to give as gifts or to bring to a party, they are easy to wrap up and hold up well.
-I suggest using a nice box for gift-giving or transporting.
+I suggest using a nice bakery box for gift-giving or transporting.
 You can buy those made with separate compartments specifically designed to fit each individual truffle.

 Biscoff Truffles